nagashiva23/OneNet-Matlab-V-1.0/README.md

 > J. H. Rick Chang et al., arXiv:1703.09912

 The project implements a **learned projection (proximal) network embedded inside an ADMM solver**, following the framework proposed in the paper.
 A single neural network is trained to act as a **universal signal prior** that can solve multiple inverse problems without retraining.
-The PDF file in the repo is the paper that is the primary referecne for our work.
 ---

 ## Overview